tanzimine/CodePath-prework/README.md

 # Prework - *CodePath-prework*

 Submitted by: **Tanzim Mahtab Khandaker**

-**CodePath-prework** is an app that can run application showing a screen with a button and at least a couple of labels The screen has a background color that changes when the button is tapped.
+**CodePath-prework** is an app that can run an application showing a screen with a button and at least a couple of labels.
+The screen has a background color that changes when the button is tapped.

 Time spent: **6** hours spent in total